BakhturinaPolina/billionaire_novels_rating_predictor/src/stage09_category_mapping/stage3_radway_functions/README.md

 ## Key Research Questions

-- Do good books show earlier emotional processing?
-- Is explicit sex front-loaded in lower-rated books?
 - Do good books follow Radway's structure more closely?
 - How does narrative arc differ by quality?